tommyxchow/frosty/README.md

 5. Choose an emulator or device and run the app!

+> **Note**
+>
+> Frosty uses [MobX](https://mobx.netlify.app/) for state management.
+Please refer to the documentation about code generation, otherwise your changes within MobX stores may not be applied.

+> **Warning**
+>
+> I built this project while learning Flutter, so some of the code may not be optimal.
+I'm working on refactoring, documenting, and cleaning up various parts as much as I can.

 ## FAQ

 ### Can I change the quality of the stream?